LUZ-118/Iperf_Demo/readme.md

-### Implement packet delivery confirmation using Iperf.
+### Demostrate a tool used to measure networking bandwidth like Iperf.

 server mode:  ./Iperfer -s -p 12345